Rohanlanjewar07/HealthSage/README.md

 #### Deployment Process:

 1. **Connect Repository**:
-   - Log in to [Vercel](https://vercel.com/) and connect your GitHub/GitLab/Bitbucket repository containing the `MedRecom` project.
+   - Log in to [Vercel](https://vercel.com/) and connect your GitHub/GitLab/Bitbucket repository containing the `HealthSage` project.

 2. **Configure Settings**:
    - You may need to configure some settings, such as environment variables, build commands, and output directory (for Next.js, this is usually automatic).